 4. Industry News

-Fig 1 Interactive Staffing and Recruiting Analytics dashboard from Definitive Healthcare.
+Fig 1 Interactive Staffing and Recruiting Analytics dashboard from Definitive Healthcare's DHC Visuals platform.
 Image features a map of hospitals, color-coded by ratio of contract labor spending to bed utilization (left) and a list of the most overworked facilities by workload index (right).

 Looking for more information on how to streamline recruiting and physician placement?
 Sign up for a free trial to access Definitive Healthcare's interactive Staffing and Recruiting Analytics dashboard.
 Identify the most overworked facilities by location and sort by affiliated physicians, predicted need for locum tenens providers, average bed utilization rates, and other filters.